How much do professional psychologists make?

 How can a career in psychology be personally rewarding?

-Psychologists we talked describe being rewarded by the deep satisfaction that comes from helping people overcome their psychological problems to become both functional and happy.
-Psychological disturbances can be so debilitating and life affecting, that overcoming these can often times mean a completely new reality free of fear, anxiety, depression, and self-loathing.
+The psychologists we talked to described being rewarded by the deep satisfaction that comes from helping people overcome their psychological problems to become both functional and happy.
+Psychological disturbances can be so debilitating and life affecting that overcoming these can often mean a completely new reality free of fear, anxiety, depression and self-loathing.
 Being instrumental in this kind of revolutionary change is what draws people to practice psychology.

 Learn more about psychology career fields.

 Psychologist, in most cases, can expect to earn a comfortable living.
 Operating a private practice is often most lucrative and allows the freedom to work from home at chosen hours.

 What are the character traits of a good counseling psychologist?

 Effective psychologists are drawn to psychology more as a personal calling than strictly a vocational profession.
 Psychology in practice is almost as much an art as it is a science, and it requires the talents of individuals who are motivated by the purest intentions.
 This assures they will be effective in their role as a therapist.
 To be a good psychologist, a person must have the ability to be deeply empathetic to the distress of others.

 Psychologists bear an enormous responsibility in the handling of individuals who are in a compromised emotional state.
 The nature of the deeply personal discourse between psychologist and client requires psychologists to be extremely trustworthy.
 They must bring an uncompromised level of integrity to their practice and be willing to hold to the highest ethical standards.
 It is said that a good therapist causes no harm, while a great therapist may do some good.

 Is psychology in high demand?